-The STPP certificate requires 15 credit hours of coursework, including three core courses and two electives of the student's choice.
+The STPP certificate requires 12 credit hours of coursework, including two core courses and two electives of the student's choice.
 These courses can be taken in any order.

 Introduction to Science and Technology Policy Analysis (Winter Term)